GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare.md

 Preparing or cleaning your data makes it consistent and machine readable for analysis.
 This process differs depending on what types and formats of files you are analysing.
 {% include figure.html img="Textformats1.jpg" alt="Text as data formats, Speech to text, Handwritten text, Printed text, Digital text" caption="Different text as data formats that need processing" width="100%" %}

-## Tools
-- For structured data sets we suggest <a href = 'https://openrefine.org/' target="_blank"> OpenRefine </a> a free open source tool to clean and organise tabular datasets.
-Training for OpenRefine is availble <a href ='https://griffithunilibrary.github.io/intro-data-wrangle/' target="_blank">here. </a>
-- For unstructured data - we suggest the <a href ='https://intranet.secure.griffith.edu.au/computing/software?_gl=1*16nj6v1*_ga*MjA2NDEzMDYwLjE2MTUxNTU0NjY.*_ga_5GKYJEBSN9*MTYzODQwODcxMy44NS4wLjE2Mzg0MDg3MTMuMA..#access' target="_blank">Adobe creative cloud </a> for Griffith staff and [gImageReader] (https://github.com/manisandro/gImageReader#readme), an open source ocr processor for pdfs and images, for HDR candidates and students.

 | Speech to text                      | Handwritten text                           | Printed text                                                   | Digital text                                                                                              |
 |-------------------------------------|--------------------------------------------|----------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------|
 | survey audio recordings             | personal letters                           | books, journals, news articles,legislation, government reports | online databases & digital collections of published or primary sources...                                 |